AAli107/Consyl-Engine/README.md

 ## GameObject.cs

-GameObject is an advanced tool that will help you make game quicker and easier.
-It will allow you to create objects like walls, players, enemies, props and more with ease.
+GameObject is an advanced tool that will help you make games quicker and easier.
+It will allow you to create objects like walls, players, enemies, props, and more with ease.
 In order to make an Object, you need to type in OnGameStart() the following code:

 ```csharp
 public static void OnGameStart() // Gets Executed when game starts running/when the game begins